ATTAINING TO THE INNER RESURRECTION

-It is taking thousand of years to bring forth the members of the Royal Priesthood.
+It is taking thousands of years to bring forth the members of the royal priesthood.
 Each one considers himself or herself as having been crucified with Jesus Christ.
 Each one now is learning to live by that inner resurrection life.
 All things of the creation have worked and are working together for the good of the governing priesthood.

-Then—and this is the most critical of the three areas of reconciliation—we must endure the various prisons and crosses that are applied to us.
-We are denied what we so fervently desire.
-We are compelled to do that which we may detest.
-And we never are to seek to escape from our imprisonment, our cross; although we always are to pray that God will help us and one day deliver us.
+Then — and this is the most critical of the three areas of reconciliation — we must endure the various prisons and crosses that are applied to us.
+We are denied what we fervently desire.
+We are compelled to do what we detest.
+And we never are to seek to escape from our imprisonment, our cross, although we always are to pray that God will help us and one day deliver us.

-We have to die to our self-will and self-love.
-If we save our life we shall lose it.
-If we give our life to Christ and His Gospel we shall gain unlimited fruitfulness and dominion.
+We must die to our self-will and self-love.
+If we save our lives, we shall lose them.
+If we give our lives to Christ and His Gospel, we shall gain unlimited fruitfulness and dominion.

 There will be no more night.
 They will not need the light of a lamp or the light of the sun, for the Lord God will give them light.
 And they will reign for ever and ever.
 (Revelation 22:5)